deepblueparticle/event-queue/README.md

     void cancel();
 };
 ```
 The method `cancel` removes the tasks from the queue.
-The method `completed` checks whether a task was completed: a "timeout" task is completed when it was executed, a "interval" task is completed when it was canceled.
+The method `completed` checks whether a task was completed: a timeout" task is completed when it was executed, an "interval" task is completed when it was canceled.

 It was also asked to call `cancel` method when a `Task` object is destroyed, but as specified it looks like not the best idea.
 If we pass or return `Task` by value then temporary objects are created and destroyed and the corresponding event will be removed from the queue unexpectedly.
-To overcome this problems I decided to return `TaskPtr = std::unique_ptr<Task>` from these methods.
-This way we still can cancel `Task` manually and when a pointer goes out of a scope the `Task` is destroyed and the corresponding event is removed from the queue as well.
+To overcome this problems I decided to return `std::unique_ptr<Task>` from these methods.
+This way we still can cancel `Task` manually and when the pointer goes out of scope the `Task` is destroyed and the corresponding event is removed from the queue as well.
 So it seems like a satisfactory solution.
-Note that passing `TaskPtr` around relies on move semantics.
+Note that passing `std::unique_ptr<Task>` around relies on move semantics.

 The algorithm
 -------------